 There were a few unmarked Mason jars floating around, particularly onstage with the storytellers.
 White lightning.
 Hooch.
 The original mountain dew.
 It's hard to talk about moonshine without evoking winks and smiles.
 It carries a mystique.
 If you own some, you whisper about it.
 If you don't, you can bet someone you know does.
 It's probably stored in the back of their freezer.
 Moonshine also carries a certain romance.
 Because the truth is, there's a story sealed in every Mason jar of the stuff.
 Those stories are still celebrated in Wilkes County.

 Last week, old time bootleggers and retired revenuers met to swap tales.
 They told about fast car chases, witty judges, and big still busts.
 There was a lot of laughter.
 And rumor has it there was even some sipping.

 Dean Combs raised his hand, because he had a story to tell.
 A sly grin crept across his face as he got to going about one of his neighbors who was arrested for bootlegging.
 In his story, Combs recounted, "So, he wound up going to court and everything, and the judge was going to give him time, and this man was pretty high strung, and the judge said, 'Well, we're gonna give you a year and a day.'
 And that dude just looked at him and said, 'You're crazy.
 I can do that standing on my head.'
 He said, 'Well, I'm gonna give you another year to get back on your feet.'"

 An old, out-of-commission still sat on display by the creek.
 Combs gained a little notoriety as a NASCAR driver in the early 80s.
 He gained a little more in 2009 when his moonshine still was seized and blown up.
 But last week, with a microphone in his hand, he was a storyteller.
 One of 12, in fact.
 Six former moonshiners (well, at least they claimed they were former).
-And 6 retired ATF agents.
+And six retired ATF agents.
 They all drove the back roads and stalked the back woods here in Wilkes County in the 1950s and 60s.
 And they all came back here - sitting in a line of rocking chairs on a creek side stage - for the 3rd Annual Moonshiners and Revenuers Reunion.

 One of the moonshiners was James Willard "Boots" Shew.
 Boots earned his nickname, because he always took off his Brogan boots when he went to his still.
 He knew if he was raided, he could escape faster barefooted.

 "Well, I went to Greenlough, Virginia, and I met Charles Manson," he said.
 "I played horseshoes with him.
 I played ball with him.
 He was as good a feller as any of us was right then.
 A little later on, he changed."